Kona Grill shares jump on upbeat outlook

 "We believe customers are discovering the recent improvements to the menu," B. Riley analyst Conrad Lyon said in a note and kept his "buy" rating on the stock.

-The company has also re-shuffled its top management this year by hiring restaurant industry veteran Michael Nahkunst as its interim CEO and promoting Larry Ryback to the position of chief operating officer.
+The company has also re-shuffled its top management this year by hiring restaurant industy veteran Michael Nahkunst as its interim CEO and promoting Larry Ryback to the position of chief operating officer.

 Analyst Smith also pointed to a recent pull-back in the company's share price as a reason for raising his rating on the stock.

 The company's shares have lost almost a third of their value over the past month, excluding their gains on Tuesday.
-They were trading up $1.31 at $6.57, after touching a high o$7.10.
+They were trading up $1.31 at $6.57, after touching a high of $7.10.

 (Reporting by Ranjita Ganesan; Editing by Viraj Nair)